aws/aws-cdk/packages/@aws-cdk/aws-events-targets/README.md

 * Queue a Batch job
 * Make an AWS API call
 * Put a record to a Kinesis stream
-* Put a record to a Kinesis Firehose stream
+* Put a record to a Kinesis Data Firehose stream

 See the README of the `@aws-cdk/aws-events` library for more information on EventBridge.